murthyrudra/NeuralNER/NeuralNERMono/README.md

 | Tamil     | FIRE 2014                                                 | Fasttext Embeddings                                                     | https://aclanthology.info/papers/P18-2064/p18-2064 |    65.39 |

 **PPS: The reason for difference in monolingual NER performance for Bengali, Tamil and Malayalam are due to certain pre-processing steps which were not performed in the ACL 2018 paper.
 We have observed that some of the sentences have length greater than 200 words.
-Manually splitting these longer sentences into smaller ones using '.' as delimiter lead to substantial imrpovement**
+Manually splitting these longer sentences into smaller ones using '|' as delimiter lead to substantial improvement**